dd010101/vyos-jenkins/readme.md

 If build fails then click the specific build number and check **Console Output** for hints why it does so.

+If you use your own version of package for debugging purposes (not the one from vyos github) then your need to hack the Global Pipeline Library (see above).
+Just add `return false` before the return in `vyos-build/vars/isCustomBuild.groovy` and use your own local clone of the `vyos-build` in Global Pipeline Library.
+Otherwise, the build skips the reprepro step, and thus you won't see .deb appearing in your reprepro repository even if the build is successful - quite confusing.

 Current state
 --